melowntech/workshop/index.rst

 with basic configuration for all componets allowing to install the whole stack using just a :ref:`single package <vts-backend>`.

-Alternatively, the VTS 3D Stack can be run using :ref:`docker`.
+Alternatively, the VTS 3D Stack components can be run using :ref:`docker-container`.

 To obtain :ref:`mapconfig <map-configuration>` for development with VTS client APIs, you can: